llllisonok/blog/content/post/version-control-with-git/index.md

 ## Basic Git commands to get started:

 - git init: Initializes a new Git repository.
-- git add <file>: Adds a file to the index for subsequent commit.
+- git add 'file': Adds a file to the index for subsequent commit.
 - git commit -m "Description of changes": Commits the changes with an informative message.
-- git push origin <branch>: Sends local changes to the remote repository.
+- git push origin 'branch': Sends local changes to the remote repository.

 ## Conclusion